 Multiple listings for the same business across the same directory

 Search engines will see your business’s duplicate listings (dupes) as misleading, and it will cause mistrust.
 Having duplicate listings will also confuse the consumer as they won’t know where to leave a review and which information to trust.
-Managing multiple listings with bad data, can also get sourced as originals which can cause more duplicates that will leave you in a worse citation problem than what you had.
+Managing multiple listings with bad data can also get sourced as originals which can cause more duplicates that will leave you with a worse citation problem than what you had.

 Unclaimed and unfinished citations

 With these scenarios, you can hurt your local listing rankings.
 For search engines to view your listing as correct and improve your rankings, your job is to ensure your citations are accurate and that you complete every field.

-Use services like Brightlocal, track local citations, find new sites, and spot NAP problems before they become a problem.
+Use third-party services to track local citations, find new sites, and spot NAP problems before they become a problem.

-According to the latest trends, the local Google algorithm seems to allocate less weight to local citations and progressively more to your website, your GMB and for this reason any change applied to your site can affect your GMB ranking, if your GMB is associated with it.
+According to the latest trends, the local Google algorithm seems to allocate less weight to local citations and progressively more to your website, and your GBP/GMP.
+For this reason, any change applied to your site can affect your Business Profile ranking.

-Next to NAP consistency, Zane Clements from zanet.co.ku shared his insights of overall consistency importance with Google my Business.
+Next to NAP consistency, Zane Clements from Zanet Design shared his insights on overall consistency importance with Google Business Profile.
 Let’s see what he has to say:

 After studying the Algorithm and spending much time looking at what Google is trying to achieve my view is you meet Google at the destination rather than keep trying to catch them up.